 The European Union is committed to user privacy.

-This general policy covers the European Union's family of institutional websites within the europa.eu domain.
+This general policy covers the European Union's institutional websites within the europa.eu domain.

-Although you can browse most of these websites without giving any information about yourself, in some cases personal information is required in order to provide any e-services you request.
+Although you can browse most of these websites without giving any information about yourself, if you request e-services we may need some personal information so that we can fulfil your request.

-The European Union's family of institutional websites, within the europa.eu domain, provides links to third-party sites.
+The European Union's institutional websites, within the europa.eu domain, provide links to third-party sites.
 We do not have any control over their content, so we encourage you to review their privacy policies.

 What is an e-service?

-European Union institutional websites offer/will offer three types of e-service:
+European Union institutional websites offer three types of e-service:

 Transaction services that allow access to all basic forms of transaction with the EU, e.g. procurement, financial operations, recruitment, event enrolment, acquisition or purchase of documents, etc.